apollographql/graphql-subscriptions/README.md

 ### Filters

-When publishing data to subscribers, we need to make sure that each subscribers get only the data it need.
+When publishing data to subscribers, we need to make sure that each subscriber gets only the data it needs.

-To do so, we can use `withFilter` helper from this package, which wraps `AsyncIterator` with a filter function, and let you control each publication for each user.
+To do so, we can use `withFilter` helper from this package, which wraps `AsyncIterator` with a filter function, and lets you control each publication for each user.

 `withFilter` API:
 - `asyncIteratorFn: (rootValue, args, context, info) => AsyncIterator<any>` : A function that returns `AsyncIterator` you got from your `pubsub.asyncIterator`.